© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Three Platform Houses on Cefn Brithdir is a scheduled monument protected by Cadw under reference GM317.
 View the official record →

-Three Platform Houses on Cefn Brithdir is a group of three medieval domestic platform houses located in Wales.
+Three Platform Houses on Cefn Brithdir is a group of medieval domestic structures consisting of three platform houses located in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM317.

 Three Platform Houses on Cefn Brithdir dates from the medieval period, and is classified as a platform house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Three Platform Houses on Cefn Brithdir is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM317.